 At least for buying ‘filler products’ or accessories, in lower volumes, as a complement to the main product line.

 Notice that Aliexpress.com is a platform, not a seller.
 Hence, you don’t actually buy anything from Aliexpress.com, but from sellers listed on their platform.

 Globalsourcesdirect.com was launched in 2014 as a genuine B2B wholesale platform, focusing on more innovative manufacturers in southern China.

-For those of you don’t know them, Globalsources.com is a B2B supplier directory, that is only second to Alibaba.com.
+For those of you don’t know them, Globalsources.com is a B2B supplier directory, which is only second to Alibaba.com.

 But, they also arrange some of the world’s best trade shows.

 Imagine if a fraction of those suppliers could list EU and US compliant off-shelf products on Globalsourcesdirect.com.

 I don’t see how that could be anything but a success.
 At least that’s what I would do if I were them.

 Another B2C (or well, C2C as some call it) is also owned by Alibaba Group.
 Unlike Aliexpress.com, which focuses on international markets, Taobao.com is exclusively focused on the Chinese market.